 If your commercial or industrial property needs a new roof, you could be swamped with the range of choices available.
 From sedum roofs, to hot melt roofing, there are a range of options available.
 And here at Enviroply, we are the North West’s leading commercial and industrial roofing providers.
 Our most popular roofing option is the single ply roofing membrane.
-And this can be either be mechanically fixed, ballasted, or fully adhered.
-And this is our guide to fully adhered, single ply roof systems.
+This can be either be mechanically fixed, ballasted, or fully adhered.
+This is our guide to fully adhered, single ply roof systems.

 What are fully adhered, single ply roof systems?